Want to create interactive content? It’s easy in Genially!

 Minimum Holding Period

 The CST is a medium to longer term investment.
-Community investors will be required to hold their funds for a minimum of 5 years.
+Community stewards will be required to hold their funds for a minimum of 5 years.
 The CST raises and maintains a cash liquidity reserve that allows residents who earn lower incomes can redeem (cash out) their shares before the minimum holding period.
 This way the CST functions more like a savings account.

 Cash Liquidity Reserve